MetaMask/metamask-docs/snaps/features/data-storage.md

 The following example uses `snap_manageState` to store some data using the `update` operation, and retrieves the data at a later time using the `get` operation.
-Once there's no need to store the data anymore, it clears the Snap's state using the `clear` operation.
+When the data is no longer required, the Snap's state is cleared using the `clear` operation.

 ```javascript title="index.js"
 // Persist some data.